Driving License Withdrawal in Belgium: Procedures, Appeals and Recovery

 Questions fréquentes

-How long does an immediate license withdrawal last?
+How long does a driving license withdrawal typically last in Belgium?

-Can I drive during my disqualification to go to work?
+Can I drive during my license withdrawal period in Belgium?

 Quand consulter un avocat ?